TresTres/this-advantage/README.md

 3. Use the OAuth2 URL generator - select a _bot_ SCOPE and _Administrator_ PERMISSIONS
 4. Use the generated URL to attach the bot to a server/guild
 5. Enable the `message_content` privileged intent for the bot
-6. Generate and copy the bot token to the `COMPENT_DISCORD_TOKEN` env variable
+6. Generate and copy the bot token to the `COMPEND_DISCORD_TOKEN` env variable

 ### Local Run